Pour une meilleure expérience sur ce site, nous vous conseillons fortement d'utiliser un navigateur plus récent.

 Did you know that over half of dogs are overweight?
 Obesity in dogs is definitely a HEAVY problem.
-Don’t sweat it, if you follow our simple recommendations below, you’ll be on track to conquering your fitness goals with your pup and ensuring he or she is getting enough exercise.
+Don’t sweat it, if you follow our simple recommendations below, you’ll be on track to conquering your fitness goals with your dog and ensuring they are getting enough exercise.

 Let’s get right into it!

-Keeping your dog at a healthy weight is critical in ensuring it has a happier and longer life.
-That being said, every dog is different, which is why their exercise requirements are too.
-Age, weight, breed size and energy levels all play an important role in determining your dog’s physical activity requirements.
+Keeping your dog at a healthy weight is critical in ensuring they have a happier and longer life.
+That said, every dog is different, which is why their exercise requirements are too.
+Age, weight, breed size, and energy levels all play an important role in determining your dog’s physical activity requirements.

 Here are some telltale signs that your dog is not getting an adequate amount of daily exercise:

 Dog owners often go by the general rule of 30 minutes a day.
 This, however, may not be enough for your dog.
 Before consulting our exercise guidelines below, please note that certain breeds and life stages have different exercise requirements.
 For instance, puppies, large breeds, flat-faced breeds and seniors may have different needs than those included in the section titled “Minimum Daily Exercise Requirements by Breed.”